EvgeniRadichev/CountryListProject/README.md

 The setup in AWS involves downloading and updating standard packages, creating a Python virtual environment for our application, and installing necessary Python packages.
 All necessary Python packages can be found in the 'requirements.txt' file.
-The following commands will perform these tasks:
+The following commands will perform these tasks, assuming this repository has been cloned and exists as a directory named 'CountryListProject':

 ```
 $ sudo apt update